/

 This is how you can do it.

-• Now, click on a subheading (having style heading 2) and select Numbered List again from the toolbar.
-You can see the subheading is labeled with dot and a sublist is created.
+- Now, click on a subheading (having style heading 2) and select Numbered List again from the toolbar.
+You can see the subheading is labelled with a dot, and a sublist is created.

-• This way, you can keep repeating the steps for all the headings, subheadings.
+- This way, you can keep repeating the steps for all the headings and subheadings.

-To add new headings, you can just apply the Heading 1 or Heading 2 etc to any text and it would appear in the table of contents.
-If you want the headings to be numbered list, you can still apply the same as well.
+To add new headings, you can just apply the Heading 1 or Heading 2 etc., to any text, and it would appear in the table of contents.
+If you want the headings to be numbered list, you can still apply the same.

-• Once new headings are added, to update the table of contents follow below steps.
+- Once new headings are added, to update the table of contents, follow the below steps.

-• The entire table of content would be updated with the headings from the entire document.
+- The entire table of contents would be updated with the headings from the entire document.

-• To delete the table of contents, click on the Delete Index.
+- To delete the table of contents, click on the Delete Index in the above context menu.

 Conclusion